tgen/snpSniffer/README.md

 20190625 - Fixed "off by one" indexing error in checkV5.java/.class when running without specific sample names.
 I have uploaded the new files to the src directory.
 Removed redundant copies of the .jar file and put it in the root directory for the project.
 I added a lot to documentation.
 KNOWN ISSUE: snpSniffer geno command may not work if the geno files or subsequent reference files are not in the same directory as the .jar file.
 This is an artifact of poor scripting.
 I have no intention to remedy the issue at this time.
 Users should move the .jar to the same directory as the dependencies, manually process samples through the "geno" script, or move the dependent files to the same directory as the .jar.
 End update notes 20190625

+This tool is maintained by Salvatore Facista (TGen - Lab of Dr. William Hendricks) in 2019.
+The tool will now function with custom .ini files, generated with any number of SNPs.
+Please submit bug reports via Github.